mjhoffm2/ReactTrainingTutorial/Part-6-%2D-Setting-up-UI-with-.NET-Core-instead-of-Node.md

 The important things this is doing:
 1. Installs NPM dependencies the first time we try to build the project.
 2. Cleans and builds the front end in production mode when publishing.
 3. Configures which files to copy and which to ignore for publishing.
 In this case, all files in the ClientApp folder will be excluded from the publish.
 All files in the wwwroot/dist folder are included in the publish.
+The three files `package-lock.json`, `package.json`, and `tsconfig.json` are also excluded from the publish.
+Additional files can be excluded by setting their build action to **None** in visual studio.

 Note that this only runs `npm install` if the `node_modules` folder doesn't already exist.
 In the future, if you update your npm dependencies, it will not automatically run `npm install` when you debug your application.
 You will need to manually run `npm install` from the command line after updating your npm dependencies before you start debugging.